JUMP TO A TOPIC

 More About Mesothelioma Specialist Dr. Shanel Bhagwandin

 Dr. Bhagwandin began the peritoneal surface malignancies program at Jupiter Medical Center in 2017.
-The focus includes treatment for patients with malignant peritoneal mesothelioma, a clinical focus for the specialist.
+His official title is the Medical Director for Gastrointestinal Surgery Oncology.

-He trained under Dr. Daniel Labow, an esteemed peritoneal mesothelioma specialist.
-Dr. Labow runs the HIPEC program at Mount Sinai Medical Center in New York, New York.
-HIPEC, the acronym for “hyperthermic intraperitoneal chemotherapy”, is a cornerstone therapy for peritoneal mesothelioma.
+He trained under Dr. Daniel Labow, an esteemed mesothelioma specialist.
+Dr. Labow runs the treatment program for peritoneal malignancies at Mount Sinai Medical Center in New York, New York.

 Dr. Bhagwandin was in a fellowship at the cancer center, an experience he called “tremendous.”